Tlacolula de Matamoros: Political structure

 As municipal seat, the city of Tlacolula is the governing authority for sixteen other named localities, the largest of which are San Marcos Tlapazola (pop.1114), San Luis del Rio (pop.
 472) and Tanivé (pop.
-247).Over 85% of the municipalities population of 16,510 (2005) lives in the city proper,(inegi) with just over 4,000 who speak an indigenous language.
+247).
+Over 85% of the municipalities population of 16,510 (2005) lives in the city proper,(inegi) with just over 4,000 who speak an indigenous language.
 The municipality covers an area of 244.96km2 and borders the municipalities of Santa Ana del Valle, Villa Díaz Ordaz, San Pablo Villa de Mitla, Magdalena Teitipac, San Bartolomé Quialana, San Lucas Quiaviní, Santiago Matatlán, San Dionisio Ocotepec, San Juan Guelavía, Santa Cruz Papalutla, San Lorenzo Albarradas and San Pedro Quiatoni.

 Geography

 The city is located in the Tlacolula Valley, which is a broad valley with rich, volcanic soils.
 The climate is a cross between steppe and savannah.
-It only receives about fifty millimeters of rain per year, but its relatively cool climate allows this to be just sufficient enough to be classified as humid.
+It only receives about fifty millimeters of rain per year, but its relatively cool climate allows this to be just sufficient to be classified as humid.
 Most of this falls in the summer and fall.
 Within the valley, the ground is small plains broken up by rolling hills and small streams, with larger mountains on the municipality's edge.
 Most of the wild plants consist of grasses with cactus and other arid area plants, such as mesquite.
 Wildlife consists of small mammals such as rabbits, opossums and moles along some species of birds.
 Rarely, an eagle can be seen.